Causal Bayesian Optimization via Exogenous Distribution Learning: Conclusions

 \section{Conclusions}

-~ We propose a novel Causal Bayesian Optimization method, EXCBO, that approximately recovers the endogenous variables in a structured causal model.
-With the recovered exogenous distribution, our method naturally improves the surrogate model's accuracy in the approximation of SCMs.
-Furthermore, the recovered exogenous variables may enhance the surrogate model's capability in causal inference and hence improve the sample efficiency of CBO.
+~ We propose a novel CBO algorithm, EXCBO, that approximately recovers the exogenous variables in a structured causal model.
+With the recovered exogenous distribution, our method naturally improves the surrogate model's accuracy in the approximation of the SCM.
+Furthermore, the recovered exogenous variables may enhance the surrogate model's capability in causal inference and hence improve the reward values attained by EXCBO.
 We additionally provide theoretical analysis on both exogenous variable recovery and the algorithm's cumulative regret bound.
 Experiments on multiple datasets show the algorithm's soundness and benefits.